Language of flowers

 During the Victorian age, the use of flowers as a means of covert communication coincided with a growing interest in botany.
-The floriography craze was introduced to Europe by the Englishwoman Mary Wortley Montagu (1689–1762), who brought it to England in 1717, and Aubry de La Mottraye (1674–1743), who introduced it to the Swedish court in 1727.
+The floriography craze was introduced to Europe by the English poet Mary Wortley Montagu (1689–1762), who brought it to England in 1718 from her travels to Constantinople.
+Aubry de La Mottraye (1674–1743), who introduced it to the Swedish court in 1727.
 Joseph Hammer-Purgstall's Dictionnaire du language des fleurs (1809) appears to be the first published list associating flowers with symbolic definitions, while the first dictionary of floriography appears in 1819 when Louise Cortambert, writing under pen name Madame Charlotte de la Tour, wrote Le langage des Fleurs.

 Robert Tyas was a popular British flower writer, publisher, and clergyman, who lived from 1811 to 1879; his book, The Sentiment of Flowers; or, Language of Flora, first published in 1836 and reprinted by various publishing houses at least through 1880, was billed as an English version of Charlotte de la Tour's book.

-Interest in floriography soared in Victorian England, North America and France during the 19th century.
+Interest in floriography soared in Victorian England, North America, and France during the 19th century.
 Gifts of blooms, plants, and specific floral arrangements were used to send a coded message to the recipient, allowing the sender to express feelings of romance and courtship which could not be spoken aloud in Victorian society.
 Armed with floral dictionaries, Victorians often exchanged small "talking bouquets" or "word poesy,” called nosegays or tussie-mussies, which could be worn or carried as a fashion accessory.
 The word "nosegay" was used because the flowers would smell nice and the word "gay" meant ornament.
 These accessories were originally worn to mask the scent of the streets and body odor, and were often composed of fragrant herbs and flowers such as lavender, lemon balm, and roses.